Shaping How The World Thinks About Aging

 Previously, Melissa was Director of Industry Relations and Strategic Outreach at the U.S. Travel Association, responsible for grassroots development and industry initiatives, having driven multiple campaigns leading to positive legislative outcomes.
 Prior to U.S. Travel, she served as Executive Director of the Travel Business Roundtable, a CEO-based advocacy organization, and an associate at Prime Policy Group (formerly BKSH & Associates), a Washington-based government affairs firm.
 Melissa holds an MBA from Georgetown University and a BA in Journalism and Psychology from the University of Mississippi.

-Susan Wile Schwarz is the Director of Communications for the Global Coalition on Aging and a Senior Director at High Lantern Group, a strategic consulting firm that helps position organizations, their leaders, and their ideas in the public arena.
-Prior to joining the Global Coalition on Aging and High Lantern Group, she spent nearly 15 years as a healthcare analyst and communications strategist.
-Most recently, she established the communications practice and advised on research design for a global health economics think tank, advisory group, and implementation partner to governments and the private sector.
+Susan Wile Schwarz leads the health programming at the Global Coalition on Aging and a Senior Director at High Lantern Group, a strategic consulting firm that helps position organizations, their leaders, and their ideas in the public arena.
+Prior to her current roles, Susan was Director of Communications for GCOA for many years and spent nearly 15 years as a healthcare analyst and communications strategist.
+She established the communications practice and advised on research design for a global health economics think tank, advisory group, and implementation partner to governments and the private sector.
 She also worked as a policy and research analyst at Columbia University’s Mailman School of Public Health.
 As an independent consultant, Susan advised nonprofit organizations and mission-driven businesses on management, research, communications, partnership opportunities, and growth strategies.
 She has a Master’s of Public Health from Emory University and a Bachelor’s degree from Columbia University.

 President, Europe